 The humble t-shirt can still be a powerful tool for spreading a message and rallying together a group of wearers, both mentally and visually.
 They also tend to be pretty good at raising money, because people still love a cool shirt.
-Here are a few designs I've done off the clock for some great groups.
+Here are a few designs I've done for some great groups over the years.

-Friends of the San Juans.
-They are an environmental protection group from the San Juans Islands in Washington state.
+Friends of the San Juans are an environmental protection group from the San Juans Islands in Washington state.
 This group of lawyers works very hard to protect the beaches where they live, and they asked me to create a type-focused shirt based on this phrase describing the Orca whale food chain.
 Many of the locals love whale watching and the islands are famous for Orcas.
 FotSJ wanted the shirt to explain how the ecosystem is linked together in ways which may not be obvious to everyone, and hopefully show people why they worry so much about beach laws. sanjuans.org